pedro-teles-fonseca/inspect/cran-comments.md

 ## Submission summary

-This is a small patch release and its main objective is to update some URLs in the DESCRIPTION, README and CITATION files.
-The older URLs are not working anymore because of a change in my GitHub username.
+This is a small patch release to fix some broken URLs in the DESCRIPTION, README and CITATION files.
+The old URLs are not working anymore because of a change in my GitHub username.

 ## Test environments